How my mental health influenced my creativity

 Whether it’s positive or negative, it’s there.
 The way we feel changes on a daily basis.
 The smiles on our faces are sometimes real, and sometimes false.
 But we all at some point in our lives will have times where we struggle.
 Some more than others.

 Sometimes these are just bad days.
-But what happens when these bad days turn into something more?
-When these bad days change you?
+But what happens when those bad days turn into something more?
+When those bad days change you?
 Well, that’s what I’m here to talk about.

 Six years later.
 I’m 23 and life is very different.
 I am a second-year Graphic Design student.
 Two years of internships under my belt and a freelancer.
 I’m living in London.
 I work as a Wellbeing Rep, helping others with their wellbeing.
 I am successful with my journey so far and with my ambition and want for life.
 Most importantly, I am happy.